3 REASONS TO PERFORM THIS SIMPLE TEST: Weight Bearing Lunge TestFeb 14, 2018

-The knee that continues to niggle and aggravate your patient may not be a knee problem at all and may be contributed to by a lack of ankle ROM.
-Addressing these deficits in ROM may help increase motion in more proximal joints and allow for your athlete to absorb and dissipate those large forces in order to help potentially decrease their risk of injury.
+Often, the knee that continues to niggle and aggravate your patient may not be a knee problem at all.
+Potentially it could be contributed to by a lack of ankle ROM.
+Addressing these deficits in ROM may help improve the movement of more proximal joints and allow for your athlete to absorb and dissipate those large forces in order to help potentially decrease their risk of injury.

 3 FOR 1: What can the WBLT tell me???

 1 - Potential for altered knee and ankle kinematics with squatting

 - One study wanted to compare non-weight bearing (NWB) dorsiflexion to the weight-bearing lunge test and their effects on an overhead squat, single leg squat, and jump landing tasks.

 They found that the individuals with a greater WBLT had greater knee flexion and ankle dorsiflexion displacement during double-leg squatting and greater varus with the single leg squat.

 The NWB Dorsiflexion did not account for any differences in the overhead squat, single leg squat, or jump landing tasks in their sample.